learn-academy-2023-bravo/week-2-assessment-EddieCarrion/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Component: i
+1. Component: Components are specific types of function that can contain that takes in javascript commands and output them into a browser

-2. Spread operator:
+2. Spread operator: The spread operator allows you to expand arrays and objects into multiple elements

-3. React state:
+3. React state: state is a built in component in react.
+The state object is where property values are stored

-4. React props:
+4. React props: Properties give us the ability to communicate between components by passing information

-5. DOM events:
+5. DOM events: DOM events allows javascript to add event listener or event handlers to HTML